Facing Heartbreak and Wondering How to Survive

 I never wanted to be someone who had the answers for you – meaning, I was so sure my marriage was rock solid, until the day it all came crumbling down.

-And so since I now have some answers, I want to share them with you, in no particular order.
+But, since I now have some answers on how to survive, and how to move past the trauma in marriage, I want to share them with you, in no particular order.

 Please know that whatever you are feeling on any given day, it’s legitimate.
 If you need to cry, do it.
 If you need to unpack your feelings of anger, that’s ok.
 I would recommend calling a friend, a pastor, a trusted mentor.
 Maybe you’re having a good day – that’s awesome!
 Enjoy it!
 Whatever you’re feeling, please take time and sit with your feelings.